Ladies Night at… the Symphony

 In all fairness, I’m more of a baroque music gal myself but a free ticket’s a free ticket and it doesn’t take a rocket scientist to figure out that a girl’s night is way better than sitting home alone on Valentine’s Day.
 I’d even go so far as to say that this was my best Valentine’s Day since—well, since last year.

-7 thoughts on “Ladies Night at… the Symphony
+7 Responses to “Ladies Night at… the Symphony”

 Hindemith and Higdon are UUGGHH….Shostakovich is worth giving another shot.
 No wonder they were giving away tickets!
 I would have thought they might have chosen another program for V-day… “Are you A-sexual?
 Come and hear and slightly A-tonal evening of music!”